singularityhub/sregistry-cli/docs/clients/debug/docker.md

 ## 1. Why might this happen?
 It's likely that the manifest being returned by the Docker API isn't what is expected.
-It could either be a permissions issue, or a problem with the name (uri, unique resource identifier) you have provided, and the manifest isn't found (akin to a 404).
+It could either be a permissions issue, or a problem with the name (unique resource identifier) you have provided, and the manifest isn't found (akin to a *404*).
 The reason we get a "KeyError" is because the json response from the API is different than expected, and the key doesn't exist.
 For the example below I'm using `sregistry version 0.0.86`